Faculty & Staff

 The hand-picked faculty at OVAA is comprised of seasoned professionals from NYC and Dresden, Germany at the top of their game.
 We offer a stunning array of skill emphasis, and you'll be in masterful hands with the chance to work on everything from Baroque performance practice and conversational German to bel canto technique and achieving a healthy belt.

-CHECK BACK SOON FOR MORE INFORMATION REGARDING THE FACULTY FOR 2024!
+CHECK BACK SOON FOR MORE INFORMATION REGARDING NEXT SUMMER’S FACULTY!

 General Director & Voice Instructor